dpnetca/meraki/docs/GetNetworkFirmwareUpgrades200ResponseProducts.md

 `func (o *GetNetworkFirmwareUpgrades200ResponseProducts) HasSensor() bool`

 HasSensor returns a boolean if a field has been set.

-### GetCellularGateway

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetCellularGateway() GetNetworkFirmwareUpgrades200ResponseProductsWireless`

-GetCellularGateway returns the CellularGateway field if non-nil, zero value otherwise.

-### GetCellularGatewayOk

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetCellularGatewayOk() (*GetNetworkFirmwareUpgrades200ResponseProductsWireless, bool)`

-GetCellularGatewayOk returns a tuple with the CellularGateway field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCellularGateway

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) SetCellularGateway(v GetNetworkFirmwareUpgrades200ResponseProductsWireless)`

-SetCellularGateway sets CellularGateway field to given value.

-### HasCellularGateway

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) HasCellularGateway() bool`

-HasCellularGateway returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)